Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Results and Discussion

-\textbf{Ablation studies.} Algorithm \ref{alg:dsr} includes several additional components relative to ``vanilla'' policy gradient.
-We performed a series of ablation studies to quantify the effect of each of these components, along with the effects of the various constraints on the search space, and including the parent and sibling as input to the RNN instead of the previous token.
-In Figure \ref{fig:ablations}, we performed DSR on the set of 12 Nguyen benchmarks for each ablation.
-DSR is still competitive with GP even when removing all improvements and all constraints.
+\textbf{Ablation studies.} Algorithm \ref{alg:dsr} includes several additional components relative to a ``vanilla'' policy gradient search.
+We performed a series of ablation studies to quantify the effect of each of these components, along with the effects of the various constraints on the search space.
+In Figure \ref{fig:ablations}, we show recovery rate for DSR on the Nguyen benchmarks for each ablation.
+While no single ablation leads to catastrophic failure, combinations of ablations can cause large degradation in performance.

 \textbf{Noisy data and amount of data.} We evaluated the robustness of DSR to noisy data by adding independent Gaussian noise to the dependent variable, with mean zero and standard deviation proportional to the root-mean-square of the dependent variable in the training data.
-In Figure \ref{fig:noise}, we varied the proportionality constant from $0$ (noiseless) to $10^{-1}$ and compared the performance of GP and DSR across the set of 12 Nguyen benchmarks.
-DSR still outperforms GP in both recovery rate and NRMSE across noise levels.
+In Figure \ref{fig:noise}, we varied the proportionality constant from $0$ (noiseless) to $10^{-1}$ and evaluated each algorithm (except Wolfram, which catastrophically fails for even the smallest noise level) across all Nguyen benchmarks.
+Because expressions can overfit to the noise in these experiments, we defined recovery as exact symbolic equivalence on any expression along the reward-complexity Pareto front at the end of training (see Appendix \ref{app:details} for details).
+Increasing the dataset size may help prevent overfitting by smoothing the reward function.
+Thus, we repeated the noise experiments with 10-fold larger training datasets (Figure \ref{fig:noise}, dashed lines).
+For each dataset size, DSR consistently outperforms all baselines.

-Symbolic regression excels in the low-data setting when data is noiseless, hence, the benchmark expressions included herein include only 20 data points (see Table \ref{tab:benchmarks}).
-With added noise, increasing the amount of data smooths the reward function and may help prevent overfitting.
-Thus, we repeated the noise experiments using the same benchmarks but with 10-fold larger training datasets (200 points data points).
-As expected, recovery rates tend to increase for both methods; however, DSR maintains a much larger improvement than GP at higher noise levels.
+\textbf{Performance under reward noise.} The risk-seeking policy gradient is derived from a conditional expectation, and is thus well-justified for tasks with stochastic rewards.
+In contrast, PQT assumes deterministic rewards.
+Since symbolic regression is a deterministic task, we emulated a stochastic reward function by adding independent Gaussian noise directly to the reward function: $R'(\tau) = R(\tau) + \mathcal{N}(0, \sigma)$.
+In Figure \ref{fig:reward_noise}, we compare DSR and PQT performance under increasing reward noise on benchmark Nguyen-4, a task that is an easier exploitation problem but difficult exploration problem.
+As reward noise increases, recovery for PQT heavily relies on exploration and luck, whereas DSR recovery remains stable even for high reward noise.